-Although it does not intend to do so, the Company has the right under the Plan to terminate the Plan subject to the provisions of ERISA.
+Although it does not intend to do so, the Company has the right under the Plan to discontinue its contributions at any time and to terminate the Plan subject to the provisions of ERISA as amended.
+In the event of a Plan termination, participants will become 100% vested in their accounts.